BU-KABlab/PANDA-BEAR/documentation/README.md

 - **[documents/](documents/)** - Additional technical documents
 - **[images/](images/)** - Diagrams and illustrations

-## Documentation Standards

-All documentation follows these standards:

-- **Professional tone**: Technical, clear, and concise
-- **Consistent navigation**: Breadcrumb navigation at the top of each document
-- **Cross-referencing**: Links to related documents in "Next Steps" sections
-- **Detailed instructions**: Step-by-step procedures with sufficient detail
-- **Brief descriptions**: Concise explanations without unnecessary verbosity

 ## Finding Information

 - **New users**: Start with [00-Home.md](00-Home.md) and follow the Quick Start Path